Summary

 protected void setTTL(byte ttl) throws IOException

-method was deprecated in JDK 1.4 for the same reason.
-All 5 methods were deprecated for remove in JDK 23 (JDK-8332261).
+The setTTL/getTTL methods were deprecated in JDK 1.2 as byte isn't sufficient to represent the range of possible time-to-live values.
+The @deprecated message links to the replacement methods setTimeToLive/getTimeToLive.
+The 2-arg send method was deprecated in JDK 1.4 for the same reason.
+All 5 methods were deprecated for removal in JDK 23 (JDK-8332261).
 It is time to finally remove these methods.

 Solution